 Your offer is conditional on completing ALL conditions of entry.
 These will be made available on UCAS.

 About the training provider

 Our emphasis is on developing inclusive and reflective practitioners.
-Our courses ensure that LJMU teachers develop a deep understanding of the curriculum, learners and learning.
-This enables them to provide the very best and most appropriate learning opportunities for all children and young people, with a positive impact on all learners’ development and achievements.
+We ensure that LJMU teachers develop a deep understanding of the curriculum, learners and learning.
+This enables them to provide the very best and most appropriate learning opportunities for all children and young people, with a positive impact on their development and achievements.

 School-based experience takes place largely in a Home School, supported by mentors.
-Shorter placements are also provided in contrasting school settings.
-This variety ensures that our students can confidently plan, teach and manage learning in different settings and socio-economic contexts.
+Shorter placements are also provided in contrasting school settings, including internationally.
+This ensures that our students can confidently plan, teach and manage learning in varied settings and contexts.

 Training with disabilities and other needs

 LJMU is committed to Equality of Opportunity and proud of the help we offer.
 The Disability Advice Team will help you access the support you need.
 The best time to contact the Disability Advice Team is before you start your course.
 By contacting the team before you begin and disclosing your disability, you'll be able to receive support from when you arrive.
 Email: firstname.lastname@example.org Tel: 0151 231 3164/3165.